 On 4/15/19 the U.S. Center for SafeSport provided both an updated SafeSport Code and Minor Athlete Abuse Prevention Policies (MAAPP).
-These two important documents are now here on our website and are effective April 15, 2019:
+These two important documents are listed below and effective April 15, 2019:

 What is the Minor Athlete Abuse Prevention Policy?

 The MAAPP is based on a model policy designed by the U.S. Center for SafeSport (Center).
-US Ski & Snowboard modified the MAAPP to apply to our sports and the Center has approved the US Ski & Snowboard MAAPP.
+US Ski & Snowboard modified the MAAPP to apply to our sport and the Center has approved the US Ski & Snowboard MAAPP.
+As a US Ski & Snowboard club, NENSA will also follow these newly updated policies.
 The MAAPP provides policies on the following areas:

-The MAAPP applies to all of us, our clubs (NENSA) and affiliated organizations (NENSA).
+The MAAPP applies to all of us – our clubs and affiliated organizations.
 All National Governing Bodies are required to have a MAAPP that is approved by the Center.

 The purpose of the MAAPP is to provide specific policies to support athlete safety.
 Please read the MAAPP so that you know your responsibilities.